-The bootstrapped analysis of reaction time (RT-BOOT) uses methodology identical to SIZE with the exception that instead of brainwaves, only reaction times are considered.
-It has been shown that reaction time may be a useful deception detector in that reaction time to probes is longer than reaction time to irrelevant stimuli (Seymour, Seifert, Shafto, & Mosmann, 2000).
-To pose and answer this question within individuals, RT-BOOT randomly samples, with replacement, average reaction times for the probes and irrelevants and subtracts the irrelevant average from the probe average.
-One hundred iterations of the above process yield a distribution of 100 differences between bootstrapped average reaction time to the probe and irrelevant stimuli.
+The bootstrapped analysis of reaction time (RT-BOOT) uses identical methodology to SIZE with the exception that instead of brainwaves, only reaction times are considered.
+It has been shown that reaction time may be a useful deception detector in that reaction time to probes is longer than reaction time to irrelevant stimuli (Seymour et al., 2000).
+In order to pose and answer this question within individuals, RT-BOOT randomly samples, with replacement, average reaction times for the probes and irrelevants and subtracts the irrelevant average from the probe average.
+100 iterations of the above process yield a distribution of 100 differences between bootstrapped average reaction time to the probe and irrelevant stimuli.
 If the value of zero is more than 1.65 standard deviations (95% confidence) below the mean of the difference distribution, then the subject is considered guilty.
 (In general, we prefer to use a 95% confidence interval.
-We are here using 90% with ERPs because that is what Farwell and Donchin (1991) used with their FIT method for ERPs.)
+We are here using 90% with ERPs since that is what Farwell & Donchin (1991) used with their FIT method for ERPs.)

-EXPERIMENT 1
+STUDY 1

-This study was directed at developing a countermeasure to the Farwell and Donchin (1991) paradigm.
-These authors utilized a mock crime scenario with 6 details selected as probes, 24 details defined as irrelevants, and 6 other irrelevant details were utilized as targets.
+This study was directed at developing a countermeasure to the Farwell & Donchin (1991) paradigm.
+These authors utilized a mock crime scenario with six details selected as probes, 24 details defined as irrelevants, and six other irrelevant details were utilized as targets.
 After shuffling, all items were repeatedly presented one at a time in random order.
-Responses to all probes, targets, and irrelevants were stored as single sweeps, though also separately averaged by category into separate P300 averages for display.
+Responses to all probes, targets and irrelevants were stored as single sweeps, though also separately averaged by category into separate P300 averages for display.

-It is noted that the subjects used by Farwell and Donchin were paid volunteers, including associates of the experimenters.
+It is noted that the subjects used by Farwell & Donchin were paid volunteers, including associates of the experimenters.
 Our presently reported study uses introductory psychology students as subjects, more like the subjects one might find in the field in the sense of relative lack of motivation to cooperate with operators, and perhaps lower intelligence.
-The decision of Farwell and Donchin to use six probes, one may surmise, is based on the initial decision of guilty knowledge test developer Lykken (1959, 1981, p.
+The decision of Farwell & Donchin to use six probes, one may surmise, is based on the initial decision of guilty knowledge test developer Lykken (1959,1981, p.
 251) to use six multiple choice questions, each containing one probe among six multiple choice items.
-Lykken's notion was that a guilty subject should be shown to respond to each of a plurality (say 4/6) of stimuli, a result having a low chance probability.
-The appropriateness of this logic to ERP methods will be reconsidered in the discussion.
+Lykken's notion was that a guilty subject should be shown to respond to each of a plurality (say 4/6) of stimuli, a result having a low chance probability of 1/6 raised to the fourth power.
+The appropriateness of this logic to ERP methods will be re-considered in the discussion.